postgrespro/pgbouncer/doc/config.rst

 bcc_host, bcc_port
 ------------------

-Set ``bcc_host=`` and ``bcc_port=`` as many times, as many BCC-connections you need.
-A "blind carbon copy" connection will receive all the same queries and ignore all the results.
+Set ``bcc_host=`` and ``bcc_port=``.
+The "blind carbon copy" connection will receive all the same queries and ignore all the results.
 It will not disrupt the main connection and will disconnect if it is slower or anything else goes wrong.

 auth_user
 ---------